Peers Clough Packhorses

 Our ponies:

-Wellbrow Desperate Dan
+Wellbrow Desperate Dan:

-Foaled in 1997, 13.2hh, he appeared on BBC1’s Countryfile ridden by presenter Matt Baker.
+He appeared on BBC1’s Countryfile ridden by presenter Matt Baker.

 Picture